autopi-io/documentation/docs/cloud/fleet_management/vehicles/geofence.md

 ## Use Fleet Geofences with Templates

-You can combine fleet geofences with **[Templates](/cloud/device_management/templates.md)** to ensure that every new device added to a template automatically has the geofence applied — no manual setup required.
+You can combine fleet geofences with **[Templates](/cloud/device_management/templates.md)** to ensure that every new device added to a template automatically has the geofence applied, no manual setup required.

 ### How It Works